-The effective tax rate for the year ended December 31, 2018 differs from the federal statutory rate primarily due to impacts of the jurisdictional mix of income and the disallowance of certain losses and expenses.
+The effective tax rate for the year ended December 31, 2019 differs from the federal statutory rate primarily due to a tax benefit recognized as a result of an intra-entity asset transfer.
+In December 2019, the Company completed an intra-entity asset transfer between two of its foreign subsidiaries as part of the reorganization of its international operating structure.
+The transfer caused the recognition of a net tax benefit for \$53.7 million and a corresponding deferred tax asset.
+Additionally, the jurisdictional mix of income and disallowance of certain losses and expenses caused further differences from the federal statutory rate.
+The effective tax rate for 2018 differs from the federal statutory rate primarily due to impacts of the jurisdictional mix of income and disallowance of certain losses and expenses.
 The effective tax rate for 2017 differs from the federal statutory rate primarily as a result of the 2017 Tax Act.
-The effective tax rate for 2016 differs from the federal statutory rate primarily as a result of indefinitely invested earnings of the Company's foreign operations.